 Natural stone is any rock found in nature used for construction or decoration.

-Like all rock, natural geological processes created it over thousands, millions, or even hundreds of millions of years.
+Like all rock, it was created over thousands, millions, or even hundreds of millions of years by natural geological processes.

 Each type of stone lends itself to various construction purposes based on its qualities.